UTMIST/.github/profile/README.md

 # 🤖 UTMIST — University of Toronto Machine Intelligence Student Team

-Welcome to UTMIST, U of T’s premier undergraduate student organization dedicated to machine learning, artificial intelligence, and interdisciplinary innovation.
+Welcome to UTMIST, Canada's largest student-lead organization for Artificial Intelligence and Machine Learning.

 ## 🌟 About Us